 5. “Why do you deserve this scholarship?”

 Don’t brag about your GPA or how many clubs you belong to at school.
-Instead, be honest with the committee and acknowledge that there are other worthy candidates that probably deserve the award as much as you do, but remind them that your work ethic and past accomplishments are a good indicator of your future success.
+Some International scholarships do not even consider the GPAs.
+Instead, be honest with the scholarship interview committee and acknowledge that there are other worthy candidates that probably deserve the award as much as you do, but remind them that your work ethic and past accomplishments are a good indicator of your future success.

 6. What do you want to accomplish in your life?